RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Delete the Azure Cosmos DB accounts that were created by in this lab.

 1. Delete the original Azure Cosmos DB account.

+### Review

+In this lab, you have completed:

+- Prepared your development environment.
+- Created an Azure Cosmos DB SQL API account.
+- Created an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret.
+- Created an Azure App Service webapp.
+- Imported the multiple missing libraries into the .NET script.
+- Added the Secret Identifier to your webapp.
+- (Optional) Installed the Azure App Services Extension.
+- Deployed your application to Azure App Services.
+- Allowed our app to use a managed identity.
+- Granted our web application an access policy to the Key Vault secrets.

+### You have successfully completed the lab